SecuritySynapse/security-summit-project-report/writing/report.md

 TODO: Please do not fill in the checkbox if you did not complete the task

 - [] Stated the final topic and gave the final title for your project
+- [] Furnished the final version of the abstract for your project
 - [] Reviewed the scientific and engineering goals for your project
 - [] Assessed how well the project achieved its scientific and engineering goals
 - [] Described each of the key components within the implemented software tool